Identify the proposal as a distinct genre of writing in Social Science disciplines and elsewhere

 This section establishes the need and importance for the proposal—a why for the proposal.

-Explain how you recognized a question begging for an answer-- a problem itching for a solution.
-Consider personal reasons that might be driving your proposal.
-Read through sample proposals in similar circumstances to see if articulating your personal motives is appropriate.
-In some proposals it certainly is; in some, it’s certainly not.
+In this section, explain how you recognized a question begging for an answer, a problem itching for a solution.
+If personal reasons are driving your question or problem, in some proposal circumstances it is appropriate to detail these motives in this first section.
+Read through sample proposals in similar circumstances to see if personal motives are appropriate to include in yours.

-Demonstrate your understanding of the conversation surrounding the question, problem, need or goal; show that you've reviewed the literature/research/conversation surrounding your topic.
-Incorporate ideas and context from other researchers or thinkers on the issue.
-Suggest how your project is distinct from others, but how it fits in the context.
-If you’ve written a review of literature around a certain question or topic (which you can read more about in the Literature Review chapter of this book [link to that chapter]), incorporate the conclusions from your literature review here.
+You will also want to use this section to demonstrate your understanding of the conversation surrounding the question, problem, need or goal; show that you've reviewed the literature/research/conversation surrounding your topic.
+You can do this by incorporating ideas and context from other researchers or thinkers on the issue.
+As you do, suggest how your project is distinct from others, but how it fits in the context of a larger conversation.
+If you’ve written a review of literature around a certain question or topic prior to drafting a proposal (which you can read more about in the Literature Review chapters of this book), you would incorporate an overview of your literature review conclusions in this section.

-Some proposals might ask you to include a lengthy literature review as part of your submission to demonstrate a very thorough understanding of context.
-This might be included earlier or later in the proposal document.
-As with each of these sections, follow the specific guidelines for each unique proposal opportunity.
+Be aware that proposals might ask you to include more than just an overview of your literature review conclusions in your proposal.
+Some proposals require a separate, more lengthy literature review discussion as part of your submission to demonstrate a more thorough understanding of context.
+If so, it is likely to be included earlier or later in the proposal document as a separate section and thus would be less-likely to be included here in this section.
+As always, follow the specific guidelines for each unique proposal opportunity to decide how to include literature review content.
 Include a reference page in the appropriate citation style as necessary.

 And as a final, most important, step in this section, persuade the audience that the question, problem, need, or goal is (or should be) important to them.
 As with all good writing, a writer is most effective when writing toward the values and concerns of their audience.
 This is especially important when the audience holds power to determine your (or your project's) fate.
 In providing your audience with a statement or narrative of the problem, present convincing evidence that the problem matters now and the time to address the problem is now.
 Make a solid case that the problem is ripe, ready to be addressed—and you are the one for the job.

-How will the proposed action/solution effectively solve the problem, answer the question, meet the need, or achieve the goal that they now agree is important?
+How will the proposed action/solution effectively solve the problem, answer the question, meet the need, or achieve the goal that the audience now agrees is important?